How the internet changes the way we connect with ourselves and others.

-Majority of us can agree based on personal experience alone – communicating with someone face-to-face is much more satisfying than through an online platform.
+Majority of us can agree based on personal experience alone – communicating with someone face-to-face is much more satisfying than through an online platform including for influence marketing.

 A puzzling study by Facebook concludes how we feel online is dependent on how we use the technology.
 Those who spent more time talking to friends and family feel better than those who passively scroll through their feed.
 Talking to people online increases our feeling of gaining social capital.
 They warn to be careful though as metrics don’t always provide the context to tell the whole picture.
 Do lonely people scroll through feeds?
 Or does the act of scrolling make them lonely?

 Provided with more data, online corporations can use your data to know you better, thus being able to sell advertisements to you more effectively: